 (Tip: Make sure your minifigs have an accessory and hair or a hat if you plan to trade for any with those, it is piece for piece when you trade.)

 There are also some great activities you do in the back building, too.
 Once you go in, you’ll see a large Einstein head.
 This is where you do the car racing and build vehicles for flights to race.
 They also hold fun, educational classes for different age ranges.
 For those classes, you must sign up in advance.
 It is best to do this first thing when you get to the park.
 Normally you can choose times and classes, but when the crowds are down, there are normally slots left anytime you go.

 You can see all the builds, shows, and miniland so much better this time of the year since crowds are less.
 It is when we get the best photos too.

 If you have small children, visit LEGOLAND in the fall for more opportunities to play.

 Play areas are abundant in the park – one by the castle area, one in the adventure area, near the DUPLO section, and even some in the Ninjago area.
 This means your kids can keep doing an activity again if they really love it.

 Even better – less people means that parents can take a break too!

 #6: Savings on Admission Depending on Location

 If you are going to LEGOLAND in Southern California, kids are usually FREE during the entire month of October when you purchase admission + hopper for a parent.
-As a family of seven, this means considerable cost savings.
+If you have several kids, it can be a considerable cost savings.

-Being able to visit on our own time schedule allowed us to have a more enjoyable time at the park.
-Crowds were less, and the weather was incredible, too.
+Being able to visit on your own time schedule allows you to have a more enjoyable time at the park.
+Crowds are less, and the weather can be quite nice, too.